PrairieLearn/PrairieLearn/rfcs/011-full-gradebook.md

 - [ ] 1.
 Find how assessment flags are processed
 - [ ] 2.
 Add a dummy `scoreOnly` flag for assessments
 - [ ] 3.
-Modify the behaviour of assessments to honour the `scoreOnly` flag
+Add an interface for instructors to create assessment instances on behalf of students
+- [ ] 4.
+Modify sprocs to allow the correct permissions for score-only assignments
+- [ ] 5.
+Add testing and documentation for score upload

 ## Phase 2: Add Assessment-level Grading Functions

 - [ ] 1.
 Modify assessment grading routine to retrieve additional data
 - [ ] 2.
 Modify assessment grading routine to call grade function
 - [ ] 3.
 Add interface to write `grade()` functions for assessments
+- [ ] 4.
+Add testing and documentation for assessment-level grading

 ## Phase 3: Add Library of Grading Functions